-If art is the window to man’s soul, then film could be seen as the window to a culture’s soul.
-“This is the right time — and film is the best way — to tell our story,” says Ahmed Al Mulla, director of the Saudi Film Festival.
+If art is the window to man’s soul, then the film could be seen as the window to a culture’s soul.
+“This is the right time — and the film is the best way — to tell our story,” says Ahmed Al Mulla, director of the Saudi Film Festival.
 “In cinema, you have it all: poetry, music, costumes, food, literature.
 You can tell the full story of life through film.”

 In 2018, as part of the Saudi Vision 2030 initiative, the government began opening new cinemas all over the kingdom for the first time in more than 30 years.
 Until the initiative, Al Mulla says, films were largely watched on VHS and DVD.
 And many Saudi-made films were screened at film festivals abroad.
 “We have a lot of young artistic talent in the film industry in Saudi now.
-They’ve been all over the world studying, and they have come back and are working in every aspect of film,” Al Mulla says.
+They’ve been all over the world studying, and they have come back and are working in every aspect of the film,” Al Mulla says.

 Al Mulla says he hopes that the Saudi Film Festival (which was produced virtually in 2020) will continue to be a growing resource for filmmakers domestically — and that it will build awareness of the Saudi film industry abroad.
 Since the initiative started in 2018, Al Mulla says Saudi has already become the 10th-largest importer of foreign films.
 And although he is a big fan of Spanish director Pedro Almodovar’s films, he has a voracious appetite for Saudi films, from both established and up-and-coming directors.

 “Saudi Arabia is very big.
-That gives us a lot of rich culture to draw from, from the south to the north, and the east to the west.
+That gives us a lot of rich cultures to draw from, from the south to the north, and the east to the west.
 I think we have many stories still to tell about our heritage.
 Saudi Arabia is full of treasures,” Al Mulla says.
 And although no one film can explain an entire culture, here are three films produced in the past decade that Al Mulla says will give you a little taste of Saudi life.

 Wadjda was the first feature film shot entirely in Saudi Arabia, and the first feature-length film made by a female Saudi director, Haifaa Al-Mansour.
 The film centers on a young Saudi girl who signs on for her school’s Quran recitation competition as a way to raise money to buy the green bicycle that has captured her interest — so that she can ride it in a race against her friend (a boy).